Mackeson & Co was the first brewery to introduce milk stout.

-Mackeson was a well-established brand throughout Kent and the brewery employed 120 people by 1929.
+Mackeson became a well-established brand throughout Kent.
+The brewery employed 120 people by 1929.

 Whitbread, a large London brewer, acquired Mackeson & Co in 1929.
 Simonds sold up as the offer price was simply too good to refuse.

 Whitbread afforded Mackeson Milk Stout nationwide distribution.
 The J Walter Thompson advertising agency was engaged to market the brand towards women, who it was reasoned would appreciate its smooth and sweet flavour.
 Over 50,000 barrels were sold in 1939, and the beer accounted for nearly ten percent of Whitbread production.

-The name was changed to “Mackeson Stout” from around 1942 onwards.
+The name of the product was changed to “Mackeson Stout” from around 1942 onwards.

 Sales gained momentum following the Second World War.
 Mackeson benefited from an increasing demand for bottled beers, which, although more expensive, provided consistent flavour and quality.

 103,000 barrels of Mackeson were produced in 1948.

 Mackeson Stout contained eight percent lactose in 1954.

 Whitbread bottled beers were available in over half the licensed houses in Britain by 1955.
-Demand was such that Whitbread had to subcontract a portion of its bottling to other companies; 20 percent of bottled production by 1957.
+Demand was such that Whitbread had to subcontract around 20 percent of its bottling to other companies.

 60 percent of the £850,000 Whitbread advertising budget was dedicated to Mackeson in 1957.
 Mackeson accounted for almost half of revenue at Whitbread by 1960.
 Sales had effectively quadrupled during the 1950s, and 425,000 barrels of Mackeson were sold in 1961.

-Mackeson held a 25 percent share of the British stout market by 1963.
-Whitbread experimented with a draught version of Mackeson at this time.
+Mackeson held 25 percent of the British stout market by 1963.
+Whitbread briefly experimented with a draught version of Mackeson at this time.

 A reciprocal agreement was signed with Bass in 1965, who agreed to stock Mackeson Stout across its estate of 4,100 public houses in exchange for Whitbread selling Bass beers throughout their estate.

-Mackeson was launched in South Africa in 1967.*
+Mackeson was introduced to the South African market in 1967.